yeeezy/splash-party/README.md

 * **enableSourceUpload**: enables the auto-upload of page source once you hit the product page, to be shared by the community
 * **singleSuccess**: set to true if you want all other browsers to stop once you hit the product page with 1
 * **fuckNikeTalk**: when a browser passes through to the product page, a new window with /// will open with the same session
+* **fuckGmail**: if **fuckNikeTalk** is true, the browser will first open gmail, after logging in succesfully it will browse to ///, making captcha solving easier for /// users
 * **stripesUrl**: if you set fuckNikeTalk to true, set this to your local /// url
 * **hmacOnly**: "hmac mode" - a browser passing splash won't pop the window open, it will only print out the cookies, sitekey, and save the source code.
 Use this if you're only interested in getting hmac cookie and transfering them to your own browser
 * **gCookies**: an array of cookies, **do not leave empty, it will cause program to crash**.
 See [this repo](https://github.com/yeeezy/captcha-cookies) for explanation on how to build the array.
 Used properly this will let you through captcha without solving 10 times